esp8266/Arduino/readme.txt

 0012

 * Added Arduino Nano and Arduino Pro (8 MHz) to the boards menu.
+* Added a Servo library based on the work of Jim Studt.
 * Added a LiquidCrystal library based on the work in the playground.
 * Improved millis(): it now overflows after 49 days instead of 9 hours.
 * Fixed reversing direction bug in Stepper library.
 (Thanks to Wayne Holder.)